UBC-MDS/credit_default_prediction/README.md

 ## Usage

-– To replicate the analysis, clone this GitHub repository.
+– To replicate the analysis, please clone this GitHub repository.

 – To set up the necessary packages for running the project, download the environment file from